rickcnagy/QSTools/api/README.md

 ---
 `check_section_and_enrollment_match.py`

-Putting back.
+Done?
 Check that SOURCE_SEMESTER matches the current semester in both enrollment and sections.

 ---
 `check_section_name_match.py`